Skip to content

 check_each_transform bool

-If True, bounding boxes will be checked after each dual transform.
+If True, performs checks for each dual transform.
 Default: True.

 clip bool